Alison Thewliss: Leadership and selection contests

 In December 2022, Thewliss came second to Stephen Flynn in the contest to succeed Ian Blackford in leading the SNP group in Westminster, after which she became the SNP shadow Home Affairs spokesperson.

-Thewliss's constituency has no direct successor under the boundary review ahead of the 2024 general election, with its contents being distributed to five neighbouring constituencies.
+Thewliss's constituency had no direct successor under the boundary review ahead of the 2024 general election, with its contents being distributed to five neighbouring constituencies.

 The SNP has no automatic presumption sitting candidates will be reselected.
 On 25 August 2023, Patrick Grady, then SNP MP for Glasgow North was not approved to stand in the 2024 general election.
 In October 2023, Thewliss was one of five sitting SNP MPs involved in selection battles, running in both Glasgow North and Glasgow East.
-The latter, which contains the ward she had represented as a councillor, is against her SNP frontbench colleague David Linden, who had formerly worked for her.
+The latter, which contains the ward she had represented as a councillor, was against her SNP frontbench colleague David Linden, who had formerly worked for her.
+Thewliss was eventually selected as SNP candidate for the Glasgow North seat, however she was defeated at 2024 general election by Labour's Martin Rhodes.

-Later career
+Member of the Scottish Parliament; 2026 to present

-Thewliss will stand in Glasgow Central in the 2026 Scottish Parliament election.
+Thewliss was elected in Glasgow Central in the 2026 Scottish Parliament election.

+Upon her election, Thewliss was appointed as Minister for Community Care - a junior ministerial position in the Scottish Government.